-A Phase One Environmental Site Assessment was submitted by Exp consulting in support of the subject application.
-It was determined that no areas of potential environmental concern (APEC)

-on the Phase One property were identified during this Phase One ESA and that a Phase Two was not warranted.
+A Phase One Environmental Site Assessment was submitted by Exp.
+Services Inc. In support of the subject application.
+It was determined that no areas of potential environmental concern (APEC) on the Phase One property were identified during this Phase One ESA and that a Phase Two was not warranted.
 A Record of Site Condition can be filed based on a Phase One ESA alone.
 Staff have reviewed the assessment and have found it supportable for the purposes of a rezoning application.

-Pedestrian Wind Tunnel Study Report
+Pedestrian Level Wind Study